 Nagaland Potato Festival 2026 Highlights Agri-Trade Potential at Jakhama

-Jakhama, May 15: The third edition of the Nagaland Potato Festival 2026 was held at Jakhama Village Ground on Friday, showcasing the growing agri-trade potential of potato cultivation in Nagaland and celebrating the contribution of local farmers and entrepreneurs.
+Jakhama, May 15: The third edition of the Nagaland Potato Festival 2026 was held at Jakhama Village Ground on Friday, bringing together farmers, entrepreneurs, government officials, and agricultural stakeholders to celebrate the importance of potato cultivation and explore its growing potential as a key driver of Nagaland’s agri-trade economy.

 Nagaland Potato Festival 2026 Highlights Agri-Trade Potential at Jakhama